thegroundhogwhisperer/Ay-yahs-Greenhouse/README.md

 ![Greenhouse Structure Interior](https://raw.githubusercontent.com/thegroundhogwhisperer/Ay-yahs-Greenhouse/master/Greenhouse%20Interior%20Small%20Image.png)

+# Raspberry Pi Greenhouse Automation and Remote Environmental System Monitoring Project

+This is a for-fun project created for the purpose of automating and remotely monitoring climate control and irrigation in a small greenhouse.
+System automation is achieved using an ARM based CPU (Raspberry Pi 3) in combinational with a Pimoroni Automation HAT.
+Remote monitoring of environmental conditions is achieved through a layered one-way linear communication.
+This one-way communication is performed using a combination of technologies such as text-to-speech software, Python scripts, and radio frequency transmissions.
+The primary greenhouse automation script and support files are contained in the Greenhouse subfolder.
+The remote environmental system montioring Python scripts and support files are contained in the following subfolders:  Greenhousealarm, Greenhousereceivedata, Greenhousestatusttsrttysstvrf

 # Data Flow Diagram

 ![Data Flow Diagram Image](https://raw.githubusercontent.com/thegroundhogwhisperer/Ay-yahs-Greenhouse/master/Greenhouse%20Data%20Flow%20Diagram%20Small%20Image.png)

 # Raspberry Pi Greenhouse Automation Project

-This is a for-fun project created for the purpose of automating climate control and irrigation in a small greenhouse.

 Climate control and irrigation control is achieved by monitoring environmental sensor measurements.
 The environmental sensors measurements are then used to control a linear actuator, solenoid valve, small fan, and small heating pad.
 The information produced is displayed on a 16x2 LCD screen, broadcast via wall messages to the console, written to an html file, csv file, and SQLite database file.